ironsheep/lightning-detector-MQTT2HA-Daemon/README.md

 ## Lovelace Card for Home Assistant
 Want to go further?
-Shortly there will be a new [Lovelace Lightning Detector Card](https://github.com/ironsheep/lovelace-lightning-detector-card) specifically for visualizing lightning data.
-We are working on it now...
-Watch that project for further updates.
+There is a [Lovelace Lightning Detector Card](https://github.com/ironsheep/lovelace-lightning-detector-card) built specifically for visualizing this lightning data.

 ## Credits